happyhddey/allaboutfe/README.md

 # README.md
 ## Description
-Projects files for `CSE468(InfoVis)` of UNIST.
-There will be 4 projects using `D3.js library`.
-From now on, project 1 is updated.
-3 projects left.
+One toy project in a week for studying front-end development skill.
+Started from 03.24.21
+Feel free to comment on my codes.
 <br>
 <br>

 ## Projects Overview
-### Project 1: Solar System
+### Project 1: Solar System (03.17-03.19)
 See the eight `planets` of solar system.
 Rearrange them in specific order: reset(distance from the Sun), size, weight, alphabet
 Using `transition` in D3.js makes animation smooth.